-Our Solution: Madison Preparatory Academy for Young Men
+Our Solution: Madison Preparatory Academy

-Madison Prep will be an independent public charter school located within the boundaries of MMSD that prepares young men and women in grades 6-12 for success at a four year college by instilling excellence, pride, leadership and service.
+Madison Preparatory Academy for Young Men and Madison Preparatory Academy for Young Women will be public charter schools located within the boundaries of MMSD that prepare young men and women in grades 6-12 for success at a four year college by instilling Excellence, Pride, Leadership and Service.

-Madison Prep is being proposed in a direct response to challenges outlined in the previous sections of this plan.
-The immediate need for a solution to the high rates of underachievement and low graduation rates of young men and women of color in greater Madison calls for the establishment of an all-male public secondary school that is focused on preparing boys of color for academic and personal success in school and beyond.
+Madison Prep is being proposed in a direct response to challenges outlined in this plan.
+The immediate need for a solution to the high rates of underachievement and low graduation rates of young men and women of color in greater Madison calls for the establishment of an all-male and all-female public secondary schools that are focused on preparing young men and women color for academic and personal success in school and beyond.

 Madison Prep will be established, therefore, to serve as a catalyst for change and opportunity among young men and women of color.
-Its founders understand the many factors that contribute to the failure of so many young men to reach their potential: poverty, isolation, structural discrimination, lack of access to positive male role models and achievement-oriented peers, limited exposure to opportunity and culture outside their neighborhood, as well as a general lack of understanding and/or fear of Black boys among adults.
-Despite well-intentioned efforts, MMSD's administration has been unable to effectively address these factors as they relate to the academic performance of boys of color in the district.
+Its founders understand the many factors that contribute to the failure of so many young men and women to reach their potential: poverty, isolation, structural discrimination, lack of access to positive male role models and achievement-oriented peers, limited exposure to opportunity and culture outside their neighborhood, as well as a general lack of understanding and/or fear of youth of color among adults.
+Despite well-intentioned efforts, MMSD's administration has been unable to effectively address these factors as they relate to the academic performance of black boys and girls of color in the district.

-Through a rigorous, inquiry-based liberal studies curriculum that places a special emphasis on science, technology, communications, social innovation, and international understanding, coupled with a discussion-based, team oriented instructional methodology, Madison Prep will ensure young men develop mastery of the knowledge, concepts, and skills required to succeed in competitive colleges and universities after high school and prepare for 21st century careers.
+Through a rigorous, inquiry-based liberal studies curriculum that places a special emphasis on science, technology, communications, social innovation, and international understanding, coupled with a discussion-based, team oriented instructional methodology, Madison Prep will ensure its students develop mastery of the knowledge, concepts, and skills required to succeed in competitive colleges and universities after high school and prepare for 21st century careers.
 Its faculty, staff, partners, and volunteers will work together to instill in Madison Prep students a strong sense of purpose, self-pride, cultural competence, service to others, and respect for themselves, their families, their community, and other cultures and traditions.